 Recently, people have embraced keto as a way to lose weight and restore health.
 Anecdotally, many converts report remarkable benefits.

-- Lynne Ivey credits the diet with helping her lose 205 pounds and end decades of yo-yo dieting.
+- Lynne Ivey credits the ketogenic diet with helping her lose 205 pounds and end decades of yo-yo dieting.

 - Leanne Vogel, author of The Keto Diet and creator of the blog Healthful Pursuit, writes that keto helped her end a long struggle with menstrual irregularities, adrenal dysfunction, hypothyroidism, and low hormones.